layik/layik.github.io/tutorials/datavis/README.md

 ### Plotly

 So I will pick `plotly` although I fancy Bokeh more for this section.
-Shall we try a Box plot?
-Just because they too like to start with Box plot.
+Shall we try a Boxplot?
+Just because they too like to start with Boxplot.

 ``` r
 library(plotly)